clinton724/ELEN4012-Web_Srapping/documentation/Sprint 1/Sprint_01-Retrospective.md

 ### Things to continue doing:
 * Plan and write the documentation for each sprint together.
 * Continue assiting each other when there are challenges.

+### We aim to include a user story map on the next print because the user interface will be implemented.